Step 1: Launch Installation

 Step 6: Web Gateway Setup

-- Displayed TimeBase port allows you to know, which specific TimeBase your Web Gateway will be working with (you may have multiple TimeBase instances running)
+portfor the Web Gateway.
+Displayed TimeBase port indicates on a specific TimeBase instance your Web Gateway will be working with (you may have multiple TimeBase instances running).

 - Once application has started, you can click Open in browser to open TimeBase Web Admin application in browser.
 Web Admin displays streams with sample data from the Home folder (see previous step).